 Reasons for Memory Loss and Dementia RiskForget your keys?
 That might be absentmindedness.
 Forget what you did this morning?
 That might be a more serious memory problem.
 Find out what causes memory loss and what you can do about it.

-Lewy Body Dementia PictureLewy body dementia (LBD) is one of the most common types of progressive dementia.
-See a picture of Lewy Body Dementia (LBD) and learn more about the health topic.
+Brain Disorder PicturesVascular dementia is the second most common cause of dementia, after Alzheimer's disease.
+See a picture of Vascular (Multi-Infarct) Dementia and learn more about the health topic.